justinethier/cyclone/docs/User-Manual.md

 ## Debugging

-- A file may be compiled with the `-t` option which will write all of the intermediate transformations - including macro expansions - out to the `.c` file.
-- From the interpreter one can use `expand`:
+- From the interpreter one can use `expand` to perform macro expansion on the given expression:

       cyclone> (expand '(when #t (+ 1 2 3)))
       (if #t ((lambda () (+ 1 2 3))) )